Shalva Natelashvili: Political career

 In 2003, Natelashvili and the Georgian Labour Party acquired seats in Parliament with 12.5% of votes.
-Nonetheless, the party was not allowed to use its mandate, as an authorized institution illegally dissolved the parliament in the aftermath of the Rose Revolution.
+The party was not allowed to use its mandate, as an authorized institution illegally dissolved the parliament in the aftermath of the Rose Revolution.
 The rerun of the elections in 2004 was fraudulent, which left the party without the mandates.
 The European Court of Human Rights recognized the Georgian Labour Party and Natelashvili as the victim of the falsified elections in its decision dated 8 July 2008.